Peripheral Arterial Disease(PAD) Treatment

 This test involves the measurement of blood volume changes that occur in the legs.
 Before and after performing the tests, a trade-mill exercise is done so that the doctor can understand the cause of the pain.
 The PVR test is notably effective in locating the areas of blockage.

-If not reached the severe level, PAD can be treated with medication, walking, and lifestyle changes.
+If not reached the severe level, Peripheral arterial disease can be treated with medication, walking, and lifestyle changes.
 The doctor may suggest you quit smoking, eating a balanced diet, which is low in cholesterol, fat, and sodium, and reach in fiber.

 You should limit the fat consumption to thirty percent of the entire regular calories.
 You must not consume more than seven percent of saturated fat depending on the total calories you take in a day.
 You must say a strict no to trans fats.